Autonomous-Finance/aos-packages/packages/subscribable/README.md

 Subscribable.configTopicsAndChecks({
-  'even-counter',       -- topic name function()            -- a check function to determine if the event occurs & generate a notification payload
+  'even-counter',       -- topic name function()            -- a check function to determine if the event of the occurs & generate a notification payload
     if Counter % 2 == 0 then return true, {counter = Counter} end
     return false
   end